antoineeripret/antoineeripret.github.io/_posts/2020-05-10-case-study-politician-websites.md

 permalink: case-study-rank-fast-using-politician-website
 title: How to take advantage of a politician website (Case study)
 subtitle: Discover how an affiliate website ranked fast using Marine Le Pen's old website.
-meta-title: Case study: rank fast using a politician website - Antoine Eripret
+meta-title: Rank fast using a politician website (Case Study) - Antoine Eripret
 meta-description: Discover in this post how an affiliate website used for the French election to rank fast.
 comments: true
 ---